Puttin’ On the Dance: A Conference for Northeast Dance Organizers. Supporting the people who sustain our vital dance traditions.

 For example, typical practices include dancing with many people in a night, both as partners and neighbors; making eye contact and generally exhibiting positive regard for one’s fellow dancers; and being active contributors in the co-creation of the event.

-In part because of such norms, these dances build community – bringing individuals together across a host of potential divergences such as age, lifestyle, vocation, religion, political convictions, gender, sexual orientation, race/ethnicity, income-level, class, educational background, and, of course, levels of dancing skill and experience.
+In part because of such norms, these dances build community–bringing individuals together across a host of potential divergences such as age, class, educational background, gender, income-level, lifestyle, political convictions, race/ethnicity, religion, sexual orientation, vocation, and, of course, levels of dancing skill and experience.

 Traditional North American/English social dance also reinforces cooperation.
 Given the structure of the dances themselves, all dancers must work together in concert with the caller and musicians for the collective success of each dance sequence, as well as the entire evening.
 This binding-together in pursuit of a common goal is inherent in sustaining healthy and vibrant communities in general.

-It is a blessing to have organizers who enable us to gather at our local dance halls on a regular and ongoing basis!
+All of this is made possible by organizers who enable us to gather at our local dance halls on a regular and ongoing basis!